andersjo/dependency_decoding/README.md

 This package wraps the Chu-Liu-Edmonds maximum spanning algorithm from TurboParser for use within Python.

-It provides a function `chu_liu_edmonds` which accepts a $N \times N+1$ score matrix as argument.
+It provides a function `chu_liu_edmonds` which accepts a $N \times N$ score matrix as argument, where N is the sentence length, including the artificial root node.
 The $i,j$-th cell is the score for the edge j->i.
 In other words, a row gives the scores for the different heads of a dependent.

-Scores for root attachment are placed in the final column.
-Attachments to root are reported as `-1`.

 Example usage: